 Once you have your two boxes of most commonly used, then separate the rest based on a few criteria:

-- Lastly by style – dry, wet, nymph, streamer
+• Lastly, by style – dry, wet, nymph, streamers,

-There is NO NEED to separate by the following, it just makes the process way too complicated:
+There is NO NEED to separate by the following criteria; it just makes the process way too complicated:

-- Size, color, and pattern – your favorites should be part of your choices in the two most used flies boxes.
+• Size, color, and pattern – your favorites should be part of your choices in the two most used fly boxes.

 Tip: Color code your boxes.
-Have a system to identify each box, if you don’t want to choose to color-code each box, then at least properly label each box so you know what is the theme.
+Have a system to identify each box.
+If you don’t want to choose to color-code each box, then at least properly label each box so you know what the theme is.

 Final Thoughts